emilio-alvarez/SimpleChatApp/readme.md

 - User Sessions: Cookies allow users to close and reopen the browser, while maintaining their preferences.
 - Commands: Users can change their display name and color using /nick and /color.
-- Chat History: Users will receive all messages received from when the server was started.
+- Chat History: Users will receive all messages sent since the server was started.
 Messages are stored in memory.

 ## Browsers